AJRepo/backupinator/README.md

   * ignores any files ending with .wav.
 The -E flag calls rsync's --exclude flag.  (-E .snap -E .wav )

      ./backupinator.sh -l -i /path/to/input/directory/ -o /path/to/backup/dir -M /path/to/backup/dir  -a admin@example.com -w 90 -E .snap -E .wav -b -e errors@example.com -d 20

+* Let's say your backup machine is a remote network mount `myNFSbackup.example.com` and your machine will hang for what seems forever if it can't access that network mount (i.e. NFS4) .
+Add a ping test before running the mount command.
+This example does the same as the above and *also* adds that test and abort the script before a mount test is done.

+     ./backupinator.sh -l -i /path/to/input/directory/ -o /path/to/backup/dir -M /path/to/backup/dir  -a admin@example.com -w 90 -E .snap -E .wav -b -e errors@example.com -d 20 -h myNFSbackup.example.com

 ### Notes